On a discrete version of the position-momentum commutation relation: Introduction

 In quantum mechanics, a pair $A$ and $B$ of Hermitian operators on a Hilbert space is {\it canonical} if they satify the relation $[A,B]\!=\!\mathrm{i}\hbar $, where $[A,B]\!=\!AB-\!BA$, $h\!=\!2\pi \hbar$ is the Plank constant, and $\mathrm{i}\hbar\equiv\mathrm{i}\hbar I$ is the identity operator multiplied by $\mathrm{i}\hbar$.
 In the finite-dimensional case, such a pair does not exist because the trace of the two sides of $[A,B]\!=\!\mathrm{i}\hbar $ is different.
 In \cite{Farrales25}, the authors show that certain canonical pairs can be obtained by relaxing the definition, namely by imposing the relation $[A,B]\!=\!\mathrm{i}\hbar $ to be satisfied only on a proper subspace of the Hilbert space.
 Some references concerning possible applications of this new definition are presented in \cite{Farrales25}.

 Our approach is different.
-We show that a discrete version of the position-momentum commutation relation $[\bar{q},\bar{p}]\!=\!\mathrm{i}\hbar $ is approximately satisfied on a proper subspace if the dimension of the Hilbert space is high enough.
+We show that a discrete version of the position-momentum commutation relation $[\bar{q},\bar{p}]\!=\!\mathrm{i}\hbar $ is satisfied with an approximation in a proper subspace if the dimension of the Hilbert space is high enough.
 Among the elements of such a subspace there are some of the most important states used in the mathematical description of qudits \cite{Mehta87,Barker,Nikiforov,Vilenkin}.

 The presented results may be used as a starting point of new mathematical formalisms involving only certain particular states of a qudit, by following, for example, the analogy with the theory of continuous-variable Gaussian states used in Quantum Information \cite{Ferraro05,Wang07,Adesso14}.